Q: What's the Exchange?

 Q: What can I do to reduce my health insurance costs?

 A: In order to find out if you qualify for the Advance Premium Tax Credit, you will need to apply to your state’s Health Insurance Marketplace.
 This tax credit is based on your household income and family size.
-In 2014, if you are single and earn up to about $45,000, or you are part of a family of four that earns up to about $94,000, you may qualify for lower premiums, visit https://www.healthcare.gov/lower-costs/qualifying-for-lower-costs/.
+To find out whether you might qualify for lower premiums, visit https://www.healthcare.gov/lower-costs/qualifying-for-lower-costs/.
 The reduced costs would be handled through a federal tax credit that can be applied directly to your monthly premiums.
 It is important to keep in mind that not everyone can reduce costs by going to the health insurance market place.
 For many, the options provided through an employer will be more affordable.

 Based on your income and family size, you might also be eligible for free or low-cost care through Medicaid.
 Alternatively, if you earn too much money to qualify for Medicaid, your children may be eligible for low-cost health coverage through the Children’s Health Insurance Program (CHIP).
 If you apply to your state’s Health Insurance Marketplace, you’ll be told if you also qualify for other such insurance programs.

 Q: What are the key dates for purchasing health insurance through my state’s Health Insurance Marketplace?